yyang-pplus/yyang-pplus.github.io/_posts/2021-02-10-pds-assertions.md

 {% include src/2021-02-10-pds-assertions/show-assertion.cpp %}
 ```

-Note in the previous example, there is an extra pair of parentheses in the second `assert` statement, which uses a comma operator.
+Note, in the previous example, there is an extra pair of parentheses in the second `assert` statement, which uses a comma operator.
 That is because `assert` is a function-like macro, commas anywhere in condition that are not protected by parentheses are interpreted as macro argument separators.
 Such commas are often found in template argument lists and list-initialization.[<sup>\[3\]</sup>](#references) Also, attention should be payed to the order of the operands in the comma expression, since the result of a build-in comma operator always has the same type and value as the second operand.
 In our case, the condition we want to assert for should always come after the message string.

 In general, compile-time checking should be preferred over run-time checking.
-Since, apparently, compile-time checking has no performance impact, and you certainly don't need to write error handlers for errors caught at compile time.[<sup>\[4\]</sup>](#references)
+Since, apparently, compile-time checking has no performance impact, and you certainly don't need to write error handlers for errors caught at compile time.[<sup>\[4 P.5\]</sup>](#references)

 # When to Use Assertions

 Assertions are mainly used during development and testing to catch errors early on.
 Here are a few places where assertions could be useful.

 **Assertions can be used as a better form of comments to state your assumptions concerning a program's behavior,** where it is applicable.
 A common issue with comments is that comments are not updated as consistently as code.
-A wrong comment is worse than no comment, because it will lower one's confidence on the code itself, as it says, if the comment and the code disagree, both are likely to be wrong.[<sup>\[4\]</sup>](#references) On the other hand, assumptions expressed in assertions can rarely be wrong, once a program has been tested thoroughly.
+A wrong comment is worse than no comment, because it will lower one's confidence on the code itself, as it says, if the comment and the code disagree, both are likely to be wrong.[<sup>\[4 NL.2\]</sup>](#references) On the other hand, assumptions expressed in assertions can rarely be wrong, once a program has been tested thoroughly.
 One of such examples may look like this:

 ```cpp
 {% include src/2021-02-10-pds-assertions/assertion-as-comment.hpp %}
 ```

-As a variant to the previous situation, `assert(false)` **can be placed at any locations you assume will not be reached.**[<sup>\[4\]</sup>](#references) For example:
+As a variant to the previous situation, `assert(false)` **can be placed at any locations you assume will not be reached.**[<sup>\[1\]</sup>](#references) For example:

 ```cpp
 {% include src/2021-02-10-pds-assertions/assert-false.hpp %}